Have you tried Chowder, Fricot, Rappie Pie, Dulse, Quahogs, or Solomon Gundy? Learn more here about unique Nova Scotia food!

 Like all places, Nova Scotia, Canada has its indigenous or local foods, many I’d never even heard of before, let alone was able to spell.
 As I often tend to do, I found myself eating my way through this tiny province with no shortage of tasty morsels and fresh foods at every turn.
 Here are some of the local dishes I discovered beyond lobster and oysters.

-The Food of Nova Scotia
+Nova Scotia Food

 This traditional Acadian dish is not really pie at all.
-Rappie pie, or Rapûre, was described to me by a local (I repeat: described TO me) as a “glue-like” casserole made from potatoes and chicken broth.
+Nova Scotia’s Rappie pie, or Rapûre, was described to me by a local (I repeat: described TO me) as a “glue-like” casserole made from potatoes and chicken broth.
 Suffice it to say, the descriptor is quite accurate, leaving not much more to say than that.
 Potatoes and glue – dropping into my stomach like an adobe brick – not the most flavorful, and not really an attractive dish, but most likely filling on a cold, wet winter day.
 It’s often topped with molasses or butter.
 Are you familiar with rappie pie?
 Please share what might be a tastier recipe!

+Now I was seeing some shared traits to Nova Scotia cuisine.
 Here we have basically the same ingredients as rappie pie, but this is not allowed to gel or congeal into its cousin’s gluey state.
 Rather, it remains more of a thick chicken stew.
 The flavor reminds me of something grandma would give you if you were sick, but with the consistency of gumbo.

 Being a sushi lover and having had many a seaweed-wrapped maki, I though I was prepared for the ocean-like flavor.
 Wow.
 This was much more intense than I ever expected.
-Eating dulse is like eating a dried, concentrated fruit roll-up of the sea…definitely an acquired taste and not surprisingly a lot of it is exported to Japan.
+Eating dulse is like eating a dried, concentrated fruit roll-up of the sea.
+It’s definitely an acquired taste and not surprisingly a lot of it is exported to Japan.

 And of course all types of shellfish like oysters, scallops, and lobster are quite common and plentiful in these parts.
 In fact, the hot debate of the “right” way to cook lobster rages on.
 In fact, here is a video showing the ‘right way’ to cook and eat lobster according to one Nova Scotian.